Our aim 1 is to be net zero across our entire operations on an absolute basis by 2050 or sooner.

 Our aim 8 is to set new expectations for our relationships with trade associations around the globe.

-We will make the case for our views on climate change within the associations we belong to and we will be transparent where we differ.
-And where we can’t reach alignment, we will be prepared to leave.
+We are committed to getting bp to net zero and we make the case for our views on climate change within the associations we belong to.
+We are transparent where we differ and where we can’t reach alignment, we are prepared to leave.

 Our aim 9 is to be recognized as an industry leader for the transparency of our reporting.

 On 12 February 2020, we declared our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 We intend to work constructively with the TCFD and others – such as the International Sustainability Standards Board (ISSB) – to develop good practices and standards for transparency.

 Our aim 10 is to provide integrated clean energy and mobility solutions.

 Our regions, corporates and solutions team is working to help countries, cities and corporations around the world decarbonize.